The first-generation of ordoliberals were focused on how to limit public and private power in order to create an economy that promotes liberty.

 Samuel Gregg discusses the anti-Keynsian fusionist everyone should know: Wilhelm Röpke.

-Samuel Gregg is Research Director at the Acton Institute and Contributing Editor at Law & Liberty.
-The author of 16 books—including the prize-winning The Commercial Society (Rowman &Littlefield), Wilhelm Röpke’s Political Economy (Edward Elgar), Becoming Europe (Encounter), the prize-winning Reason, Faith, and the Struggle for Western Civilization (Regnery), and over 400 articles and opinion-pieces—he writes regularly on political economy, finance, American conservatism, Western civilization, and natural law theory.
-He is also a Visiting Scholar in the B. Kenneth Simon Center for American Studies at the Heritage Foundation.
-He can be followed on Twitter @drsamuelgregg
+Samuel Gregg is the Friedrich Hayek Chair in Economics and Economic History at the American Institute for Economic Research, and Contributing Editor at Law & Liberty.
+The author of 17 books—including The Commercial Society (Rowman &Littlefield), Wilhelm Röpke’s Political Economy (Edward Elgar), Becoming Europe (Encounter), Reason, Faith, and the Struggle for Western Civilization (Regnery), and most recently, The Next American Economy: Nation, State, and Markets in an Uncertain World (Encounter), as well as over 700 essays, articles, reviews, and opinion-pieces—he writes regularly on political economy, finance, classical liberalism, American conservatism, Western civilization, and natural law theory.
+Two of his books have been listed for Conservative Book of the Year and one was short-listed for the 2023 Hayek Prize.
+He is also an Affiliate Scholar at the Acton Institute.
+In 2024, he was awarded the prestigious Bradley Prize by The Lynde and Harry Bradley Foundation.
+This Prize honors scholars and practitioners whose accomplishments reflect the Bradley Foundation’s mission to restore, strengthen, and protect the principles and institutions of American exceptionalism.
+He can be followed on Twitter @drsamuelgregg.